afontainec/chinchay-docs/docs/errorhandler/error-handler.md

   * code&Message: A javascript object with two properties: `code`, and `message`.
 This are the http status code and a friendly human-readable message expected to be returned to the requesting client.

   This is basically the only function of the ErrorHandler worth talking about.
 On previous releases this function was absent and ther where two separate function, `getHTTPCode` and `getHTTPMessage`.
-While they still exists (actually `getHTTPCodeAndMessage` call these functions) its direct use is deprecated and the `getHTTPCodeAndMessage` function is prefered.
+While they still exists (actually `getHTTPCodeAndMessage` call these functions) it's direct use is deprecated and the `getHTTPCodeAndMessage` function is prefered.